jardieljr/derivatives/README.md

 # Foundations of the Binomial Option Pricing Model

-The binomial option pricing model consists of an iterative approach, enabling the specification of nodes, during the time period between the valuation date and the option’s expiration date.
+The binomial option pricing model consists in an iterative approach, enabling the specification of nodes, during the time period between the valuation date and the option’s expiration date.
 Each iteration is segmented between two possible outcomes, a move up and move down that takes the shape of a binomial tree.

 ## The assumptions of the Binomial Option Pricing Model